prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 There are several available building blocks to shape your data model.

 * [Types](#graphql-types) consist of multiple [fields](#fields) and are used to group similar entities together.
-Each type in your data model is mapped to the database and CRUD operations for it are added to your GraphQL API.
+Each type in your data model is mapped to the database and available operations in the exposed GraphQL API.
 * [Relations](#relations) describe _relationships_ between types.
 * [Interfaces](http://graphql.org/learn/schema/#interfaces) are abstract types that include a certain set of fields which a type must include to _implement_ the interface.
 Currently, interfaces cannot be user-defined, but [there's a pending feature request](https://github.com/graphcool/framework/issues/83) for advanced interface support.
 * Special [directives](#graphql-directives) covering different use cases are available.

 ### System fields

-When writing type definitions for your Graphcool service, you need to be aware of three _system fields_ which are managed for you by Graphcool: `id`, `createdAt` and `updatedAt`.
+When writing type definitions for your Prisma service, you need to be aware of three _system fields_ which are automatically managed: `id`, `createdAt` and `updatedAt`.

-> The values of these fields are currently read-only in the GraphQL API (unless in _import mode_) but will be made configurable in the future.
+> The values of these fields are currently read-only in the GraphQL API (unless when [importing data](!alias-TODO N)) but will be made configurable in the future.
 See [this proposal](https://github.com/graphcool/framework/issues/1278) for more information.

-In general, Graphcool will _always_ maintain these fields in the actual database.
+In general, Prisma will _always_ maintain these fields in the actual database.
 It's up to you to decide whether they will also be exposed in the GraphQL API by adding them explicitly to the SDL type definition.

 <InfoBox type=warning>